 Find the job you want

 It may take time to find the job you want.
 Don’t get discouraged if you don’t succeed right away.
-Staying positive, motivated and focused.
+Stay positive, motivated, and focused.
 Eventually, the right job will come along.